Blake-Johnson/cs373-wcdb/README.md

 World Crisis - team
 ===================
-Create a Django site that emulates IMDB to track world crises.
+Create a Django site that emulates IMDb to track world crises.

 Resources
 ---------